-Typical thermally-driven valley wind patterns include the onset of up-slope winds on the valley walls in the morning and the development of up-valley winds during the day.
-In the evening, the winds transition to down-slope and down-valley directions.
-The heating mechanisms which drive the Riviera Valley wind transitions are evaluated in detail in Part II (Weigel et al. 2005).
+Typical thermally driven valley-wind patterns include the onset of upslope winds on the valley walls in the morning and the development of upvalley winds during the day.
+In the evening, the winds make a transition to downslope and downvalley directions.
+The heating mechanisms that drive the Riviera Valley wind transitions are evaluated in detail in Part II.
 A comprehensive discussion of slope and valley winds can be found in Whiteman (2000).
 The winds in the Riviera exhibit some aspects of typical valley flow patterns, as described further below.

-Figure 4 shows the evolution of the surface potential temperature ( $\theta$ ) on August 25 at site A1 (Bosco di Sotto, see Table 4 and Fig. 2b) near the center of the simulation domains.
+Figure 4 shows the evolution of the surface potential temperature θ on 25 August at site A1 (Bosco di Sotto, see Table 4 and Fig. 2b) near the center of the simulation domains.
 Surface and radiosonde observations were collected at this location during the field campaign.
-The observations are compared to the REF, REF-ST, and LU-SM results.
-To further quantify the comparison, the first three rows of Table 5 show the root-mean-square errors (rmse) and mean errors (bias) between simulations and surface observations at site A1.
-They are defined:
+The observations are compared to the REF,